gchq/gaffer-doc/docs/gaffer2.0/federation-changes.md

 `gaffer.cache.service.named.view.suffix`,
 `gaffer.cache.service.federated.store.suffix`

-This also means two FederatedStores (or any graphs) can be made to share the same cache.
-In the example of load balancing FederatedStore instances.
+This also means two FederatedStores (or any graphs) can be made to share the same cache, e.g. load balancing FederatedStore instances.